Montenegro–United Kingdom relations

-Montenegro–United Kingdom relations, or British–Montenegrin relations, are foreign relations between Montenegro and the United Kingdom.
+Montenegro–United Kingdom relations are the bilateral relations between Montenegro and the United Kingdom.
 Both nations are members of the Council of Europe and NATO and had fought on the same side in both World War I and World War II.

 History

-In 1878 Great Britain recognised Montenegro as an independent and sovereign principality by the Congress of Berlin.
+In 1878, Great Britain recognised Montenegro as an independent and sovereign principality by the Congress of Berlin.
 During that period Britain maintained an embassy in the royal capital, Cetinje.
 The former British Embassy in Cetinje is still standing and is now the home of the University of Montenegro Music Academy.

 After the dissolution of Serbia and Montenegro, the UK recognised Montenegro as an independent state and established diplomatic relations on 13 June 2006.
 The UK then upgraded its British Office in Podgorica.
 The Duke of York visited Montenegro to officially open the new British Embassy in Podgorica in March 2009.

 Montenegro opened an embassy in London in September 2007 (the former Embassy of Serbia and Montenegro in London became the Embassy of the Republic of Serbia on 5 June 2006).